moritzgeiger/doorbell/README.md

 _________________________________

 1. Frontend
 For the frontend I am using an easy template from [startbootstrap](https://startbootstrap.com/theme/freelancer).
-The framework is [Django](https://www.djangoproject.com/).
+The framework is [Flask]().